If a firework injury has set you back, we'll help you move forward

 If your life, or the life of a loved one, has been affected by a bonfire and firework accident, we can help.
 Whether your injuries were caused by a slip or trip, fall or other incident, you may be entitled to claim compensation.

-With 1,000s of injuries every year on Bonfire Night, you are not alone
+With 1,000s of bonfire night and firework injuries every year, you are not alone

 The British Pyrotechnists Association notes that 14 million UK residents attend professional firework displays, on or around 5 November.
 These events have also gained popularity on occasions like New Year's Eve.